 References:

 - Fan Hong, Jocelyn Y. Kishi1, Ryan N. Delgado, Jiyoun Jeong, Sinem K. Saka, Hanquan Su, Constance L. Cepko, Peng Yin*.
 Thermal-plex: Fluidic-free, rapid sequential multiplexed imaging with DNA encoded thermal channels.
-Nature Methods, 2023, In press.
+Nature Methods, 2023, in press

 - Fan Hong, Duo Ma, Kaiyue Wu, Lida A. Mina, Rebecca C. Luiten, Yan Liu, Hao Yan*, Alexander A. Green*.
 Precise and Programmable Detection of Mutations Using Ultraspecific Riboregulators, Cell, 2020, 180, 1018-1032.